xinyinghou/nested_dict_classroom/_sources/pps-end-survey.rst

 .. shortanswer:: end_explain

-    If you did not use the “Help ” at all when solving the above practice problems, please explain why.
+    If you did not use the “Help” at all when solving the above practice problems, please explain why.
 Please skip this question if you used the "Help" at least once.